MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_08_refactor_large_functions.md

     The agent will also provide updates in the Chat view that describe its progress, including any issues it encounters.
 You can interact with the agent to clarify instructions or provide additional context as needed.

-    > **IMPORTANT**: GitHub Copilot Agent may ask for permission to Build or Run the application at various stages during the refactoring process.
+    GitHub Copilot Agent may ask for permission to Build or Run the application at various stages during the refactoring process.
 When this occurs, select the **Continue** button in the Chat view to allow the agent to proceed with the build or run operation.

-If GitHub Copilot Agent stops before it all sections of the ProcessOrder method, enter a prompt telling it to continue where it left off.
+    > **IMPORTANT**: If GitHub Copilot Agent stops processing the assigned task before all of the sections in the ProcessOrder method are refactored, enter a prompt telling the agent to continue where it left off.

 1. Take a minute to review the updated OrderProcessor class.